cobuildlab/project-qa-docs/README.md

 **HOW TO:** [How to Configure Fisherman for a Project](/how-tos/setup-fisherman.md) **Note: Make sure that you pin the Project Email address in the Project Slack Channel**

-### 12. Set the meetings for the Planning and Daily Standups with the development team.
+### 12. Meetings: Set the meetings for the Planning and Daily Standups with the development team and follow up meeting with the Client.

 In coordination with the Development Team, setup the recurrent Daily meeting and any other required meeting.

+In coordination with the Client and other project stakeholders, setup a recurrent bi-weekly meeting

 ### 13. Set the communication channels with the Customer.